-On Friday, November 18, at 2 pm PST (5 pm EST), please join Dr. Nielsen Fernandez-Becker for a live presentation on the NIAID-funded study, Solutions for Celiac.
-The event is co-hosted by the Celiac Community Foundation of Northern California, a nonprofit organization that offers support, education and advocacy.
+On November 18, 2022, Dr. Nielsen Fernandez-Becker, director of the Celiac Disease Program at Stanford Health Care, provided a live presentation on the NIAID-funded study, Solutions for Celiac.
+The event was co-hosted by the Celiac Community Foundation of Northern California, a nonprofit organization that offers support, education and advocacy.

-This webinar-style presentation will explain what’s involved in the Solutions for Celiac study, one of several celiac disease clinical trials currently being conducted at the center.
-The short presentation will be followed by a live Q&A session with Dr. Fernandez-Becker and the study team.
+This webinar-style presentation explained what’s involved in the Solutions for Celiac study, one of several celiac disease clinical trials currently being conducted at the center.
+The short presentation was followed by a live Q&A session with Dr. Fernandez-Becker and the study team.
+View the recorded webinar.

 Solutions for Celiac is a non-invasive research study for those with celiac disease.
 It involves an investigational medication in the form of a powdered drink, taken with each meal, and designed to potentially reduce the symptoms of accidental glutening.
 Participation involves up to 6 visits over a 26-week period.
 Learn more and sign up: www.SolutionsforCeliac.com/Survey